darrenbert73/cinestry/README.md

     - Added a simple validation function for the search term.

-    - Caching Strategy:
+    - Caching Strategy - React Query (Primary Cache):
-      - LocalStorage-backed cache:
-        - movieCache stores search results.

-        - detailsCache stores detailed movie data.

-        - Workflow:
-          - Check the cache before making an API call.

-          - If cached, return data immediately.

-          - If not, fetch from OMDb, store in cache, and persist to localStorage.

-    - Map structure: Fast lookups using JavaScript Map.
+      - Uses useQuery hooks (useMovies, useMovieDetails) to fetch and cache OMDb API results.

+      - Each query has a unique cache key (['movies', query], ['movieDetails', id]).

+      - Cached results are returned instantly.

+      - Data remains “fresh” for a configurable staleTime (5 mins for movies, 10 mins for details).

+      - Once stale, React Query automatically refetches in the background to keep data up to date.

     - Persistence: Updates to the cache are saved to localStorage to survive reloads.